 No shoes are permitted to be worn inside the House.

-Boarders have access to the Sanatorium 24 hours a day, where either the school nurse or one of two night nurses is available.
-Boys who have illnesses that require time off school will move into the San or will often go home where practical.
+Boarders have access to the Sanatorium and medical staff.
+Boys who have illnesses that are deemed serious and and/or require time off school may move into the San or will often go home where practical and/or staff deem it necessary.
 First Aid kits are kept in the Houses and staff will give basic first aid for bumps, bruises, headaches etc. Students who the staff think need more care will be taken to the Sanatorium / hospital.
 If necessary, the San staff will administer treatments ordered by the hospital or doctor.
 In the case of illness or injury, parents will be notified by San staff.

 The ability to communicate and keep in touch via social media is an integral part of life.
 We encourage students to use it thoughtfully, appropriately and with consideration and to not misuse it and cause harm to others.